-Family Tax Benefit Part B is an extra payment for single parents and families with one main income – where one parent stays at home to care for a child full-time or only earns a small income.
+Family Tax Benefit Part B is an extra payment for single parents, non-parent carers and couples with one main income — where one parent stays at home to care for a child full-time or only earns a small income.
 This payment is income tested.

-You may be eligible for Family Tax Benefit Part B if you have care of a child for at least 35 per cent of the time who is:
+You may be eligible for Family Tax Benefit Part B if:

 You cannot receive Family Tax Benefit Part B while you’re receiving Parental Leave Pay.

 Child Care Subsidy

 To be eligible for Child Care Benefit you must: